SantonyChoi/docs/docs/app-wallet.md

 After you create your app, your *client id* and *client secret* will be displayed.
 Make sure to download the credentials or copy these down somewhere, as the secret cannot be retrieved later.

+## Getting your wallet address

+We're working on a UI for managing this, but for now the best way to get your address is through web3 using our <a href="https://github.com/BitskiCo/bitski-truffle-provider">truffle provider</a>.
+You can try it out with our <a href="https://runkit.com/pixelmatrix/get-bitski-app-wallet-address" target="_blank">RunKit playground</a>.

 ## Funding your dev wallet

 This is currently a manual process.
 We recommend buying ETH from a third-party such as <a href="https://coinbase.com" target="_blank">Coinbase</a> and sending it to your app wallet's address.

-We currently do not display your app wallet's address in the developer portal, so for now to get your address you'll need to get an auth token, and make a JSON-RPC call for `eth_accounts`.
-We are working on making this process much simpler.

 ## Deploying Contracts with Truffle